JBA TIBOR Reform

 ○ Based on responses from 11 respondents, JBATA described its position on fallback issues (i.e. triggers, benchmark replacement) for JBA TIBOR and its views on the introduction of fallback provisions in contracts referencing JBA TIBOR.

-○ In addition, it is mentioned that JBATA intends to publish another consultation on whether to permanently cease to publish Euroyen TIBOR in the first half of the fiscal year ending March 31, 2024 while its results are expected to be published in the second half of the fiscal year.
+○ In addition, it was mentioned that JBATA intends to publish another consultation on whether to permanently cease to publish Euroyen TIBOR in the first half of the fiscal year ending March 31, 2024, while its results are expected to be published in the second half of the fiscal year.

 [August 2023] (Public Consultation on permanent cessation of Euroyen TIBOR and related issues)